Warehouse Layout & Setup Checklist

 If you run a warehouse, distribution center, or fulfillment center, you need more than the right space and equipment, you need an efficient warehouse layout.

-How you set up your layout can influence your productivity, employee performance, inventory, safety and more.
 A good warehouse design can lead to big wins for your business.
 However, a poorly designed layout will cause big problems.
+We're here to help set your operations up for success!

-We’re here to help set your operations up for success!
-We’ve created a checklist to help you with evaluating your current warehouse layout or planning a new design.
+We’ve created a checklist to help you with evaluating your current warehouse or planning a new warehouse.

 Download Your Checklist